TerriaJS/neii-viewer/README.md

 NEII Viewer
 ==========

-This is the repository for http://neii.org.au/viewer.
-It is based on https://github.com/TerriaJS/map, and built using the [TerriaJS](https://github.com/TerriaJS/TerriaJS) library.
+This is the repository for http://neii.gov.au/viewer/.
+It is based on [Terria Map](https://github.com/TerriaJS/map), and built using the [TerriaJS](https://github.com/TerriaJS/TerriaJS) library.